 Four years ago, Mr. John Mennel, Deloitte’s Sustainability Digital Assets and Offerings Leader, hiked the length of the Colorado Trail and identified three parallels between long-distance hiking and long-term economic growth: understanding the landscape, navigating uncertainty, and maintaining sustained energy.

 Despite the inherent uncertainties of the future, Mr. Mennel shared three "good bets" that will significantly influence tomorrow's economy.
 The first is that AI will transform industries, serving as a major productivity enhancer even at a high cost.
 Deloitte projects that power demand from AI data centers will increase from 60-70 TWh (Terawatt-hour) to 130-140 TWh by 2030—more than quadruple California’s annual energy consumption.
-Utilities are already forecasting significant demand growth, with up to 40 percent driven by AI data centers.
+AI data centers could account for a significant portion of future electricity load growth, potentially 44%.
 Even if AI models become more efficient, the ongoing growth in power demand is likely to persist, especially as more data is processed.
-Investment in data centers is also on the rise, with $35.1 billion allocated for construction in 2024—greater than the amount spent on hospitals.
+Investment in data center infrastructure – the buildings and non-computing equipment -- started to significantly pick up in 2021 and in 2024 total investment hit $31.5B, which exceeds total investment in all hospital infrastructure.

 Although AI's resource demands raise environmental concerns, Mr. Mennel remains optimistic about its potential benefits.
 He cited applications in weather modeling, grid management, and transportation, such as AI-assisted airline pilots reducing contrails responsible for a significant portion of airline emissions.
 AI is also advancing materials science, enabling better energy creation and storage technologies, ultimately benefiting environmental preservation.